philippabele/nursing-home-volunteer/README.md

 The .env file is added to .gitignore and should NOT BE CHECKED IN TO GIT!

 ### Step 2: Start database, backend and frontend
-Strapi will run in production mode by default.
+Strapi will run in production mode if docker-compose override file is named `docker-compose.override.yml.disabled`.
 So you can not make changes in the content type builder.
 To start in development mode, rename `docker-compose.override.yml.disabled` to `docker-compose.override.yml` first.

 ```bash
 # Start backend, db and frontend with docker locally